patfiaux/RELICS/README.md

 Clone source code to your desired location: `git clone https://github.com/patfiaux/RELICS.git`.
 Or download the repository.

 ## Install requirements
-To run RELCIS you need the packages below.
+To run RELICS you need the packages below.
 If you don't have them, install them using the command after the '#').
 Installations will take ~5min on a standard laptop.
 ## R packages
 * dplyr
 ```r